 Headaches: Treatment depends on your diagnosis and symptoms

 Your head hurts.
 Again!
-The first step in thwarting your recurring headaches is to determine what type you have.
-Sometimes headaches are a symptom of another disease or condition.
-In other cases, no clear cause can be found.
+The first step in foiling your frequent headaches is determining what type of headache you're battling.
+Sometimes headaches are a symptom of another disease or condition; sometimes there's no clear cause.

-To better understand your headaches, take a close look at your signs and symptoms.
-To aid in diagnosis, your doctor may suggest you keep a headache diary in which you note when your headaches occur, what your signs and symptoms are and any triggers you can identify.
+Take a close look at your headache signs and symptoms.
+Your doctor may suggest you keep a headache diary to help diagnose your headache type.
+Write down when your headaches occur, accompanying symptoms, and any potential triggers such as food, changes in sleep or stress.

 Are the headaches dull and achy?